Sales Tax Holidays: Politically Expedient but Poor Tax Policy 2016

 Sales Tax Holidays Are Not an Effective Means of Relief for Low-Income Consumers

 Some supporters claim that sales tax holidays provide tax relief to the working poor.
-However, sales tax holidays are an inefficient way to achieve that purpose.
+However, sales tax holidays are an inefficient way to achieve that goal.
 Because sales tax holidays only provide a benefit for a short time, low-income consumers who may not be able to shop during the designated time for cost, mobility, or timing reasons cannot enjoy the benefits of the holiday.

 Sales tax holidays provide savings to all income groups, not just low-income individuals.
 People of every income level can and do buy goods during sales tax holidays.
 If the purpose of sales tax holidays is to make school supplies and clothes cheaper for low-income individuals, then a 4 to 7 percent price reduction for all consumers, but only for a brief period, is an odd and ineffective way of achieving that.
 It’s an example of politicians using a fire hose when a garden hose will do a better job.